 Over the past few decades, the process of verifying identity has undergone a dramatic metamorphosis.
 In the past, verifying a person’s credentials meant physically presenting documents and enduring long waiting periods.
 Today, businesses employ sophisticated digital methods such as biometric scanning, facial recognition, and even blockchain‐based record keeping to ensure that every transaction is backed by verified data.
 For instance, many banks have shifted from manual verification to instant digital checks using government-issued IDs and live biometric data, substantially reducing waiting times and fraud risks.

 These developments have made it possible for organizations—from financial institutions to online retailers—to process transactions in real time.
-This evolution not only saves valuable time but also reduces costs and improves customer experience by eliminating cumbersome paperwork.
+This evolution not only saves valuable time but also reduces costs and improves customer experience by eliminating cumbersome paperwork and reducing the likelihood of errors in identity processing.

 How Digital Identity Verification Works